cthulix.com index preview status consulting

 Build To Scale

-This is how most businesses create software systems,
+This is how some businesses create software systems,

 1. Algorithms.
 A vanguard developer or quant prototypes some